stephenT0/funkyboy-exts-CornellBoxmaker/README.md

 Make a Cornell Box that is customizable in real time.

-To do:
--Undo group to be implemented
--Lots of small issues to reslove
--Restart extension or omniverse if no longer functional
+To do: Undo group to be implemented, Lots of small issues to reslove, Restart extension or omniverse if no longer functional.